stefl14/multi-label-classification-climate/README.md

 classification datasets in each fold, thus improving bias-variance tradeoff.

 ## Structure

 Since this repo is mostly a collection of experiments for personal use, it's mostly unstructured.
-The training pipeline can be found in src/sklearn_trainer.py and the results
+EDA can be found in a notebook (the notebook is messy but the visualisations and markdown comments are well fleshed out for my own future use and reading).
+The training pipeline can be found in src/sklearn_trainer.py.
+The results analysis can be found in results_exploration.ipynb (spoiler, the results are really good even without tons of engineering!).

 ## General setup considerations.

+For now, pip install requirements.txt :).

 ### Installing XGBoost from source